-A common misconception is that because ketogenic diets are high in fat, they must increase cholesterol in your body and clog your arteries.
-However, much of the recent research shines light on how low-carb diets can optimize your cholesterol levels and in fact improve your heart health.
+A common misconception is that the ketogenic diet increases “bad” cholesterol levels and clogs your arteries because it is so high in fat.
+However, much of the recent research shines light on how high-fat, low-carb diets can optimize your cholesterol levels and in fact improve your heart health.

 Cutting through the Fat: What are Lipids and Cholesterol?

 Before we can examine the research, we need to understand the roles fat, cholesterol, and carrier molecules called lipoproteins play in the body.

 Fats, also known as lipids, are a diverse group of molecules with a “non-polar” characteristic that repels water.
 This means that you if you put a fat (such as oil or grease) in water, they will not mix.

 In the human body, fats are most commonly found in the bloodstream in one of two forms.
 The first is triglycerides, a fatty acid that stores energy for later use.

 These long molecules can be broken down into other fatty acids and glycerol to create fuel for the body.
 Glycerol can further be broken down and converted into glucose.
 Elevated levels of triglycerides in your blood can increase your risk of developing diabetes, cardiovascular illnesses, and other life-threatening diseases.

 The other important class of lipids in the body is a waxy substance called cholesterol.
 These molecules have a variety of functions in your body such as building hormones including estrogen and testosterone, maintaining the integrity of cell membranes, and aiding in the absorption of vitamins.

 Your body produces all the cholesterol you need in the liver and other cells throughout the body.
 Cholesterol is also obtained by consuming animal-based foods such as poultry, dairy, and red meat.
 Typically, 75% of the body’s cholesterol is produced endogenously (internally) while the other 25% is ingested from external sources.